 The public explores the qualities of a map line as an indexical mechanism of power.
 These map lines anchor each landscape in a social, historical frame, serving both as a metaphor and referent, to welcome a larger public to decipher and experience this journey, both collectively and individually.
 These maps also suggest a personal timeline and progression during a period of social and economic change. — Celestia Morgan

 Celestia Morgan is a photographic-based artist working primarily in the area of retrospect imagery.
 She writes that she found a love for photography in high school with a 35mm camera.
-“After high school I hesitated to attend college, but was inspired to be the first member of my family to receive a college education.
-With great endurance and my faith in God I accomplished my goal.”
-Morgan received the Associate Degree in Elementary Education at Lawson State Community College.
+“After high school, I hesitated to attend college, but was inspired to be the first member of my family to receive a college education.
+With great endurance and my faith in God, I accomplished my goal.”
+Morgan received an Associate Degree in Elementary Education at Lawson State Community College.
 She earned a BFA in photography at the University of Alabama at Birmingham.
 She is currently pursuing her MFA at The University of Alabama.
 Her work is currently exhibited at Minneapolis Institute of Art in Minneapolis, Minn.; State of the Art: Discovering American Art at Crystal Bridges Museum of American Art in Bentonville, Ark.; Alabama Artist: Birmingham Museum of Art; Birmingham Civil Rights Institute; South X Southeast online feature; UAB Hospital Palliative and Comfort Care Unit and held in numerous private collections across America.

 GALLERY VISITOR PARKING ON UA CAMPUS